International Airlines Group: Subsidiary airlines

 British Airways, Iberia, Aer Lingus, Vueling and LEVEL operate under their separate brand names.

-For details of the current aircraft operated by the group, see the fleet details for each of the main operating subsidiaries - Iberia, British Airways, Aer Lingus, and Vueling.
+For details of the current aircraft operated by the group, see the fleet details for each of the main operating subsidiaries - Iberia, British Airways, Aer Lingus and Vueling.
 The entire company serves around 200 destinations.

 Group frequent-flyer programme

-IAG operates the Avios frequent-flyer programme, which was created from the merger of the Air Miles, BA Miles, and Iberia Plus Points schemes on 16 November 2011.
-Avios points are the frequent flyer currency of Aer Lingus, British Airways, Iberia, LEVEL and Qatar Airways, and can also be used for travel within the Oneworld alliance including the likes of Vueling, American, Finnair, Qatar, Qantas, etc. A restructure in 2015 meant that all of IAG's affiliated loyalty programmes which use Avios, including Avios Travel Reward Programme, British Airways Executive Club, and Iberia Plus, were transferred to Avios Group, an IAG subsidiary.
+IAG Loyalty operates Avios the frequent-flyer programme, which was created from the merger of the Air Miles, BA Miles, and Iberia Plus Points schemes on 16 November 2011.
+Avios is the frequent flyer currency of Aer Lingus, British Airways, Finnair, Iberia (including subsidiary Iberia Express and affiliate Air Nostrum, which operates as Iberia Regional), LEVEL, Qatar Airways, Vueling and Loganair, and can also be used for travel within the oneworld alliance including the likes of American Airlines, Cathay Pacific, Japan Airlines, Qantas, etc. A restructure in 2015 meant that all of IAG's affiliated loyalty programmes which use Avios, including Avios Travel Reward Programme, British Airways Executive Club, and Iberia Plus, were transferred to Avios Group, an IAG subsidiary.

 It was announced in July 2018, that Avios.com would close to British Airways Executive Club members, with all points automatically transferred to British Airways.
 Qatar Airways, the largest shareholder of IAG, switched to Avios as its frequent flyer currency in March 2022.
+Fellow oneworld alliance member Finnair also adopted Avios as its currency for Finnair Plus in March 2024.
+In January 2025, Scottish airline Loganair announced its Clan Loganair loyalty programme would adopt Avios as its frequent flyer currency later that year.
+In April 2025, the British Airways Executive Club was rebranded as "The British Airways Club."